 A final reply was formulated by André Weil in [1978].
-It castigates "Z" (Weil's alias for Unguru) for various misunderstandings and contains a number of interesting observations; but it does not add anything very significant to the topic of "geometric algebra", so I shall not discuss it.
+It castigates "Z" (Weil's alias for Unguru) for various misunderstandings and contains a number of interesting observations (and it is certainly worth reading); but it does not add anything very significant to the topic of "geometric algebra", so I shall not discuss it.